-The Board ask all Trustees to complete a register of interests when they join the Board and this is updated on a yearly basis.
-The register of interests are on the Academy website.
-At the beginning of each meeting we ask Trustees to declare any interests that they may have if they arise during the meeting.
-At agenda setting the Chair identifies any conflicts the Trustees may have with the up to date register of interests.
-We have a culture where Trustees are aware of their own conflicts and will notify the Board as necessary.
+All Trustees are required to complete a register of interests when they join the Board and this is updated on an annual basis.
+The summary register of relevant interests are on the Academy website.
+At the beginning of each meeting Trustees are asked to declare any interests they may have if they arise during the meeting.
+At agenda setting, the Chair identifies any conflicts of interest each Trustee may have with the up to date register of interests.
+The Chair promotes a culture so that Trustees are aware and understand the nature of any conflicts they may have and will notify the Board as necessary.